braintree/pg_ha_migrations/README.md

 Similarly we believe the `force: true` option to ActiveRecord's `create_table` method is always unsafe, and therefore we disallow it even when calling `unsafe_create_table`.
 This option won't be enabled by default until 2.0, but you can opt-in by setting `config.allow_force_create_table = false` [in your configuration initializer](#configuration).

 [Running multiple DDL statements inside a transaction acquires exclusive locks on all of the modified objects](https://medium.com/paypal-tech/postgresql-at-scale-database-schema-changes-without-downtime-20d3749ed680#cc22).
 For that reason, this gem [disables DDL transactions](./lib/pg_ha_migrations/hacks/disable_ddl_transaction.rb) by default.
 You can change this by setting by setting `config.disable_ddl_transactions_by_default = false` [in your configuration initializer](#configuration).
+Note that making this change will require you to manual disable transactions by calling `disable_ddl_transaction!` in the migration file for certain operations, for instance when running `safe_add_concurrent_index`.

 The following functionality is currently unsupported: